Tommkruix/Nooro-TodoApp/README.md

 1. **Using Docker** (Recommended, One-command setup)
 2. **Manual Setup** (Setting up MySQL and running services manually)

+In this repository, the screenshots are placed in a `screenshots` directory within the repository directory.
+This will help provide visual guidance to users setting up and running the Nooro web app.

 ## Prerequisites

 Ensure you have the following installed: